splunk/observability-workshop/content/en/apm/online-boutique/_index.md

 ## 1. Check your EC2 server

-This assumes you are running this after you have run the IM workshop, and still have access to your EC2 instance.
+This workshop module assumes you are running this after you have run the IM workshop, and still have access to your EC2 instance.

-If this is the case, continue with [Deploy Online Boutique](#2-deploy-online-boutique), otherwise if you have received a fresh instance, please run the first two (2) sections of [Deploy the OTel Collector](../../../../imt/docs/gdi/k3s) to get the system ready for the APM workshop, then continue with the next section.
+If this is the case, continue with [Deploy Online Boutique](#2-deploy-online-boutique), otherwise if you have received a fresh instance, please run the first two (2) sections of [Deploy the OTel Collector](../../../../imt/gdi/) to get the system ready for the APM workshop, then continue with the next section.

 ## 2. Deploy Online Boutique